askitowski1/CREA-Vectors/README.md

 # CREA-Vectors

 This is a package to access CREA vectors.
 Various data collection methods are also included.
-Future updates will allow users to add their collected vectors to the main set
+Future updates will allow users to add their collected vectors to the main set.

 ## How to run the code
 1. Clone the repository